-In-Network Area benefits - PPO and Overseas Providers (continued) You pay Professional services including: PPO: 10% of the Plan allowance Individual and group therapy when rendered by covered providers Medication management - Note: We cover this under Section 5(a) pharmacological visits, no preauthorization required.
-Overseas Providers: 10% of the Plan allowance when you reside overseas Diagnostic tests including psychological testing PPO: 10% of the Plan allowance Overseas Providers: 10% of the Plan allowance when you reside overseas • Services provided by a hospital or other facility PPO Inpatient Facility: Nothing for room and board and other services (No deductible) Overseas Providers: Nothing for room and board and other services (No deductible) when you reside overseas • Services in approved outpatient care settings such as: PPO: 10% of the Plan allowance • Intensive Outpatient Programs (IOP).
-These programs offer time-limited services that: Overseas Providers: 10% of the Plan allowance when you reside overseas - Are coordinated, structured, and intensively therapeutic; Are designed to treat a variety of individuals with moderate to marked impairment in at least one area of daily life resulting from psychiatric or addictive disorders; and - Offer 3-4 hours of active treatment per day at least 2-3 days per week. • Partial Hospitalization.
-Partial hospitalization is a time limited, ambulatory, active treatment program that: Offers therapeutically intensive, coordinated and structured clinical services within a stable therapeutic milieu; and Provides at least 20 hours of scheduled programming extended over a minimum of 5 days per week in either a licensed or JCAHO accredited facility.
-Not covered: All charges. • Services we have not approved • All charges for chemical aversion therapy, conditioned reflex treatments, narcotherapy or any similar aversion treatments and all related charges (including room and board) • Any provider not specifically listed as covered • Counseling or therapy for marital, educational, sexual, or behavioral problems, or related to mental retardation or learning disabilities • Treatments for mental retardation and learning disabilities • Community-based programs such as self-help groups or 12 step programs • Services by pastoral, marital, or drug/alcohol counselors • Biofeedback, conjoint therapy, hypnotherapy Interpretation/preparation of reports Note: OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
+In-Network Area benefits - PPO and Providers outside the United States (continued) You pay Professional services including: PPO: 10% of the Plan allowance • Individual and group therapy when rendered by covered providers Providers outside the United States: 10% • Medication management - Note: We cover this under Section 5(a) pharmacological visits, no preauthorization required. of the Plan allowance when you reside in a PPO area or outside the United States Diagnostic tests including psychological testing PPO: 10% of the Plan allowance Providers outside the United States: 10% of the Plan allowance when you reside in a PPO area or outside the United States • Services provided by a hospital (including residential treatment center) or other facility PPO Inpatient Facility: Nothing for room and board and other services (No deductible) Providers outside the United States: Nothing for room and board and other services (No deductible) when you reside in a PPO area or outside the United States Services in approved alternative care settings such as: PPO: 10% of the Plan allowance Intensive Outpatient Programs (IOP).
+These programs offer time-limited services that: Are coordinated, structured, and intensively therapeutic; Are designed to treat a variety of individuals with moderate to marked impairment in at least one area of daily life resulting from psychiatric or addictive disorders; and Offer 3-4 hours of active treatment per day at least 2-3 days per week.
+Partial Hospitalization.
+Partial hospitalization is a time limited, Providers outside the United States: 10% of the Plan allowance when you reside in a PPO area or outside the United States ambulatory, active treatment program that: Offers therapeutically intensive, coordinated and structured clinical services within a stable therapeutic milieu; and Provides at least 20 hours of scheduled programming extended over a minimum of 5 days per week in either a licensed or JCAHO accredited facility.
+Not covered: All charges.
+Please see General exclusions for non-covered services Note: OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
 OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.

-In-Network Area benefits - PPO and Overseas Providers - continued on next page
+In-Network Area benefits - PPO and Providers outside the United States - continued on next page

-In-Network Area benefits - PPO and Overseas Providers (continued)
+In-Network Area benefits - PPO and Providers outside the United States (continued)